-In the early stages, a tumour in the pancreas doesn't usually cause any symptoms, which can make it difficult to diagnose.
+In the early stages, a tumour in the pancreas does not usually cause any symptoms, which can make it difficult to diagnose.

 The first noticeable symptoms of pancreatic cancer are often:

-- pain in the back or stomach area – which may come and go at first and is often worse when you lie down or after you've eaten
+- pain in the back or stomach area – which may come and go at first and is often worse when lying down or after eating

 - unexpected weight loss

-- jaundice – the most obvious sign is yellowing of the skin and whites of the eyes; it also causes your urine to be dark yellow or orange and your stools (faeces) to be pale-coloured
+- yellowing of the skin and whites of the eyes (jaundice) – it also may cause dark yellow or orange pee, pale-coloured poo and itchy skin